loggar/node_ff_article/readme.md

 ## Requirements and solutions

-Simple data store provide a feature that is filtering articles by the given tag name and date
+- minimised using utilities in order to keep simple coding styles.
+- mainly focused on fulfilling requirements.
+- created a simple data store provide feature for saving/filtering articles.
+- isolated/divided repository module for extending persistence layer in future.

 ## Assumptions

 In data storage, the "id" field value of articles:

-- is unique
+- is unique.
-- is a string type value which only contains digits
+- is a string type value which only contains digits.

-In data storage, searching articles
+In data storage, searching articles:

-- by date is more performant than by tag name
+- by date is more performant than by tag name.
-- only provide filtering articles by date and tag name
+- only provide filtering articles by date and tag name.

 ## Project Timetable